-Appendix 7 - Online safety incident reporting form 10.
+16.Appendix 8 - Online safety incident reporting form

 Details of person reporting the incident

 Name:

 Phone number:

 Email address:

 Date of incident:

 Where did the incident take place?

+D

 Description of the incident

 Name(s) of those involved in the incident:

 Age(s) of child(ren) involved:

 Was the incident?

 Child on child Adult on child

 Child on adult Adult on adult

 Staff member on child

 Type of incident:

 Sexual Profanity

 Violence Bullying

 Grooming Other

 Please give details:

 How was the content accessed?

 School internet via a via a tablet

 PC/laptop

 via a mobile Tablet using alternative

 phone via email provider

 Mobile phone using an Via an internet browser

 alternative provider

 Via a social media Via an app

 website

-What action was taken in relation to those involve d in the incident?
+What action was taken in relation to those involved in the incident?

-What action was taken regarding the site/content accessed?
+What action was taken regarding the site/content ac ?hazzan?

+what action was taken regarding the site/content at ecsseu.

 What follow-up action was taken?

 Referral to LADO Referral to Children's

 Social Care

 Police investigation Advice to parents

 Other

-Please provide details:
+Please provide details: ·